massalabs/station/INSTALLATION.md

 ```
 If you do not have Node.js and npm installed, you can download them from the official [website](https://nodejs.org/en/download/).

-Follow [this link](https://github.com/massalabs/thyra/releases/latest/download/thyra-installer.exe) to download the Thyra installer on your computer.
+Click [here](https://github.com/massalabs/thyra/releases/latest/download/thyra-installer.exe) to download the Thyra installer on your desktop.
 Then:
 1. Open it by double clicking
 2. The installer will:
   * Check if you have the latest version of Thyra and install it if not.